B i o g r a p h y

 Alexandra is a Sydney and Melbourne based recorder player, music educator and conductor.

 Alexandra first discovered the recorder with Zana Clarke (AUS).
 She then went on to complete her Bachelor of Music in recorder performance at the Melbourne Conservatorium of Music at the University of Melbourne.
 During that time, Alexandra specialised in ensemble and soloist historical performance practice with Ruth Wilkinson (AUS).
 In 2016 she completed her Masters of Music Performance-Teaching (majoring in conducting).

 Alexandra is part of The Recorder Co-op a recorder quartet specializing in recorder music both contemporary and early.
 She is also a member of Trillo, an early music ensemble made up of multi-instrumentalist musicians who play repertoire from the medieval to the classical period.
-In the past she has performed with the the Organs of Ballarat Goldfields festival (VIC), Bach Akademie Australia (SYD), Salut!
-Baroque (SYD), The Adelaide Symphony Orchestra (SA), and the Bach Cantata program at St Johns Soutgate (VIC).
+In the past she has performed with the Organs of Ballarat Goldfields festival (VIC), Bach Akademie Australia (SYD), Salut!
+Baroque (SYD), The Adelaide Symphony Orchestra (SA), and the Bach Cantata program at St Johns Southgate (VIC).
 Alexandra has been broadcast on ABC Classic FM and ABC Regional Radio.

-Alexandra has worked with and has had master-classes by some of Australia’s best recorder and international early musicians such as Genevieve Lacey (AUS), Kamala Bain (NZ), Walter van Hauwe (NL), Simon Rickard (AUS), Ann Morgan (AUS) Hannah Coleman (AUS), Ryan Williams (AUS), Rodney Waterman (AUS), Anna Stegmann (GER), Joris van Goethem (BEL) and María Martínez Ayerza (UK).
+Alexandra has worked with and has had master-classes by some of Australia’s best recorder and international early musicians such as Genevieve Lacey (AUS), Kamala Bain (NZ), Walter van Hauwe (NL), Ann Morgan (AUS) Hannah Coleman (AUS), Ryan Williams (AUS), Rodney Waterman (AUS), Anna Stegmann (GER), Joris van Goethem (BEL) and María Martínez Ayerza (UK).